 Additional Writing Requirements

 - ENGR 231 Introduction to Technical Communications (3 credits)

-- EE 393 Advanced Technical Writing in Electrical Engineering (4 credits)
+- EE 393 Advanced Technical Communication or ENGR 333 Advanced Technical Communication in the Engineering Workplace (4 credits)

 Approved Non-EE Electives (10 credits)